Tage Erlander: Economic policy

-Also in 1947, a special law was passed “setting up principles governing the construction and operation of homes for the aged.”

 In 1959, Erlander's government proposed raising the previously lowed income taxes, partially to provide funding for recent welfare programs.
 Conservative parties opposed the proposal, and the Left Party abstained from voting in the Second Chamber, allowing the proposal to go into law.

 In 1962, Sweden joined the G10, being one of ten countries that agreed to provide an additional $6 billion each in funding to the International Monetary Fund.

 In 1964, Erlander's government proposed a new budget that would begin on July 1 of that year.
 The total budget would be $4.858 billion (in 1964), an increase from the previous budget by $475 million.
 The expected deficit was $180 million, and to prevent it from increasing, Erlander's government proposed ending deductions of old-age pension fees from taxable income.
 About half the budget was expected to be spent on welfare-related benefits and programs.

 On average, during Erlander's premiership, Sweden's GNP increased roughly 2.5% a year.
 It rose 5% in 1963 and 6% in 1964.